 Cornwall Autism was established by us; friends and colleagues Mary Hosken and Oni Law.
 We have both worked in the NHS as well as in private practice and we understand the need for a robust and ethical private ASD assessment pathway down here in the Southwest of England.
 We helped establish, and have been key members of the local NHS Autism Spectrum Disorder Assessment Team (ASDAT) and the new Neurodevelopmental Service in Cornwall, and we therefore understand what an assessment team should offer individuals and families.
 We have a clear understanding of NICE guidance for ASD diagnosis and have a comprehensive knowledge of the DSM5 criteria for ASD.

-We are also very lucky to be able to call on the expertise of a team of highly experienced clinicians when their skills are required including a Psychiatrist, Clinical Psychologist, Practitioner Psychologist, Occupational Therapists, Speech and Language Therapists, and Mental Health Nurse.
-They are are also great friends of ours but more importantly for you, are hugely experienced clinicians all of whom have been involved in ASD diagnosis and support for many years.
+We are also very lucky to be able to call on the expertise of a team of highly experienced clinicians when their skills are required including a Psychiatrist, Consultant Paediatrician, Clinical Psychologist, Practitioner Psychologist, Occupational Therapists, Speech and Language Therapists, and Mental Health Nurse.
+They are are also great friends of ours but more importantly for you, are hugely experienced clinicians all of whom have been involved in ASD and Neurodevelopmental diagnosis and support for many years.

 Highly Specialist Occupational Therapist / Mental Health Practitioner / COMPANY DIRECTOR